thiago4go/dapr-workshop/docs/challenge-1/python.md

 > If you are using Consul as a naming resolution service, add `--config ../resources/config/config.yaml` before `-- python3 app.py` on your Dapr run command.

 This command sets:
-    - an app-id `pizza-store` to our application
+    - an app-id `pizza-store` to the application
     - the app-protocol `http`
     - an  app-port `8001` for external communication and and http-port `3501` for sidecar communication
-    - the resources-path, where our state store component definition file is locatated.
-This will guarantee that our component is loaded once the app initializes.
+    - the resources-path, where the state store component definition file is locatated.
+This will guarantee that the component is loaded once the app initializes.

 Look for the log entry below to guarantee that the state store was loaded successfully: